Star Wars Holiday Special: Cartoon

 The high point of the special is generally considered to be the animated segment known as "The Faithful Wookiee", which is the first official Star Wars cartoon.
 It was written by Lucas and produced by Toronto animation firm Nelvana Ltd., which later produced Droids and Ewoks, two Saturday-morning series based on the franchise in 1985 on ABC.
 Lucas requested that the visual style be inspired by Moebius.
 The vocal talents of the main cast are featured.
 Intended as an in-universe flashback, Luke wears a yellow jacket similar to his outfit at the end of A New Hope.

 The cartoon introduces Boba Fett, whose appearance was based on footage of the unpainted costume from The Empire Strikes Back, and according to Nelvana co-founder Clive Smith, their suggestion to "scuff up his costume a little bit" influenced the character's live-action appearance.
 The final costume design made a public parade appearance two months before the Holiday Special aired.
 The simplified color scheme for the cartoon was later repeated for Fett's appearance in Droids.
-According to the official Star Wars website, Fett was voiced by Don Francks in the special.
+Fett was voiced by Don Francks in the special.

 Separate from the rest of the special, as of April 2021, the cartoon is available to view as "The Story of the Faithful Wookiee" on the streaming platform Disney+.